 We believe independent bookstores and booksellers have a huge role to play in any democratic society.
 Our job is not to sell bestsellers, it is to hold a mirror to society.
 In a world that is getting more and more divided every day, bookstores stand as an open, safe, healing and empowering space for everybody, irrespective of their religion, race, caste or gender.
 We stand for love, which is the most important thing.

-Applications for the Bookseller of the Year award will open shortly.
+Applications for the Bookseller of the Year award are open and will close on 30 September.
 The winner will receive a cash prize of ₹25,000 and a certificate of excellence.